anjacvjetinovic/basketball-national-team-website/README.md

 ## Description

 The website presents information about a national basketball team, including player details, match schedules, results, achievements, and general team history.
 The focus of the project was on creating an attractive, responsive, and easy-to-navigate sports website.

+## Note

+Screenshots of the website can be found in the View folder included in this repository.

+This project was developed using Bootstrap and was also recreated in WordPress as part of the same coursework to demonstrate both front-end development and content management system (CMS) implementation.